-Every banking aspirant should be aware of the terminologies used in the job he/she aspires for.
-In this post, Oliveboard brings to you 30 important banking terms for bank exams that will be beneficial for your upcoming banking exams.
+Every IBPS PO aspirant should be aware of the terminologies used in the job he/she aspires to.
+In this blog, Oliveboard brings to you 30 important banking terms for the IBPS PO interview that will be beneficial for your upcoming interview.
 This post will also help you ace the Exam Interview.
-Some of the banking terms for bank exams are as follows:
+We have provided you with some of the important banking terms in this blog in detail.

 Repo rate: When anyone says ‘important banking terms for bank exams’, the first one that comes to our mind is the repo rate.
 It is the rate at which the Reserve Bank of India lends money to commercial banks in the event of any shortfall of funds.